Majeedatwahab/chat-app/README.md

 - Readme was updated; the next member should do well to document their progress here as wee with their respective heading, (eg. ### Member 1 (Stanley Azi) update)
 - I used tailwind css, you can use write plain css in the style folder if you prefer that.

+### Member 3(Majeedat Abdulwahab) update
+- I worked on the chat section using HTML and and plain CSS.
+- I have also made sure that the chat section is responsive.
+- I added new images to the assets folder.
+-

 #### Steps to start working on this project

 - fork the repo